sergeyk/vislab/tasks.md

     - launch workers separately from the script that submits jobs for them, but with their own script
     - be able to kill workers with scancel
     - report when workers get killed

+- make the results server use Mongo (and then can populate dataframes from filtered results there)

 Misc
     - need util function for syncing up dataframe with mongodb collection. useful for datasets.